Transaction Structures: Stock vs Asset, Merger vs Tender Offer

 Quick Answer

-The banker assesses how the deal is structured separately from what is being sold.
-Stock sales transfer the seller's equity (including all liabilities) and are typically seller-preferred for capital-gain treatment.
-Asset sales transfer cherry-picked assets and give the buyer a tax basis step-up and a liability shield.
-A merger is a board-approved combination requiring a target shareholder vote; a tender offer is a direct solicitation of target shareholders that can be completed faster.
+The banker assesses how a deal is structured separately from what is sold.
+Stock sales transfer the seller's equity, including all liabilities, and are typically seller-preferred for capital-gain treatment.
+Asset sales transfer cherry-picked assets, giving the buyer a basis step-up and liability shield.
+A merger requires a shareholder vote; a tender offer solicits shareholders directly and can close faster.

 A sale of an entire company can be structured as a stock sale or an asset sale, and the transfer can be executed as a merger or a tender offer.
 These choices are independent: a stock sale can happen by merger or by tender; an asset sale almost always happens by direct purchase contract (asset purchase agreement) outside the tender-offer framework.